Enjoy typical Scottish food and drink

 The Auswahl is great

 This time we eat à la carte.
 There is a large selection, but we want to try Scottish food here too.
 That's why I choose the Loch Ness Cider & Onion Pork Belly.
 It's slow-cooked pork belly with black pudding, Loch Ness cider and onion, mashed potatoes and red cabbage.
-Petar takes the Highlander Chicken, that grilled is.
-There are also Haggis from Cockwalls from Dingwall, mashed tatties and mashed beet puree (neeps).
-There is also Dijon mustard sauce.
+Petar takes the Highlander Chicken, that grilled It is served with Cockburn's haggis from Dingwall, mashed tatties and neeps.
+It is served with Dijon mustard sauce.

 Highlander Chicken on Cockburns of Dingwall Haggis with Mashed Tatties